Binance Accounts Frozen for Seizure

 If your account a Binance was frozen as part of a criminal investigation, or if you were ask to contact a law enforcement agency in the United States, consider seeking the services of an experienced crypto forfieture attorney.

 We can reach out to the investigating agency, find out the reason for the restrictions, and provide the appropriate response.
 If the agency intends to seize the account for a civil or criminal asset forfeiture proceeding, we can act on your behalf before the seizure.
-If your funds were already seize, we can help you file a verified claim for court action.
+If your funds are frozen or seize, we can help you file a verified claim for court action.

 Call 813-250-0500.